-The 1994/1995 U.S.-Cuba Migration Accords commit the United States to ensuring that total legal migration to the United States from Cuba will be a minimum of 20,000 Cubans each year, not including immediate relatives of U.S. citizens.
+The 1994 and 1995 U.S.-Cuba migration accords commit the United States to ensuring that total legal migration to the United States from Cuba will be a minimum of 20,000 Cubans each year, not including immediate relatives of U.S. citizens.
 In 2007, USCIS launched the CFRP program to help the United States meet its annual obligations under the accords.

 - Memorandum of Agreement between CBP, ICE and USCIS regarding Parole Authority (PDF)